-Yoon's Research Group investigates the local electrical and optical properties of micro/nano structured materials at the length scales of relevant physical processes.
-Based on knowledge of the fundamental physics, we develop exploratory devices in electronics, photonics, and chemical and biomedical devices.
+Yoon's Research Group investigates the local properties of micro/nano structured systems at the length scales of relevant physical processes.
+Based on this fundamental knowledge, we develop exploratory devices in energy, optoelectronics, and chemical and biomedical applications.

-Our current research focuses on the development of in-situ, local measurement techniques using electron beams and light sources.
-The versatile multi-probe approaches will elucidate structure-property relationship of micro/nanomaterials and devices in photovoltaics, nanoelectronics, and bio-engineered systems.
+Our current research focuses on the development of in-situ, local measurement techniques using an electron beam and a focused light source.
+The versatile multi-probe approaches will elucidate structure-property relationship of a wide range of micro/nanomaterials and devices.

 Thin Film Solar Cells: Thin film solar cells are an exciting photovoltaic (PV) technology in the market today, where a thin PV layer (< 5 µm) can absorb over 90% of sunlight.
 This attractive technique, however, has shown a moduleRead more